py-libhdate/py-libhdate/README.rst

 Examples:
 #########

-base code to provide times of the day in hebrew:
+Provide the times of the day in Hebrew...

 .. code :: python